Saving vs. investing: What's the difference?

 How savings accounts work

-If you deposit money and leave it in a savings account, it will accrue interest over time, although typically at a lower rate than what investments have the potential to provide.
+If you deposit money and leave it in a savings account, it will accrue interest over time, but typically at a lower rate than what investments have the potential to provide.
 You agree to let the bank keep your money for a while (sometimes a set amount of time, as with a CD; sometimes indefinitely, as with a savings account).
 In turn, the bank gives you a percentage of interest on that cash.

-Savings accounts key takeaways:
+Savings accounts key takeaways

 • Establish your savings before you begin investing.